Welt der Wunder

 Around a third of patients develop a type of summer flu with fever, headache and aching limbs around ten days after the tick bite.
 In 70 to 90 percent of cases, the body’s immune system copes easily.
 Occasionally, however, the viruses gain the upper hand and attack the nervous system.

 The result: meningitis or even inflammation of the entire brain.
-The telltale sign is a second rise in temperature after the apparent summer flu has already been overcome.
+The alarm symptom is a second rise in temperature after the apparent summer flu has already been overcome.
 Certain nerve cells can die within a few hours, sometimes leaving the affected person permanently paralyzed.
 In extreme cases, the respiratory muscles fail and the patient can die.

 TBE does not occur everywhere in Germany.
-Areas with more than one case of TBE per 100,000 population within five years are considered risk areas.
-These include Bavaria and Baden-Württemberg, as well as southern Hesse, southeastern Thuringia and Saxony.
+Areas in which more than one TBE case per 100,000 inhabitants has occurred within five years are considered risk areas.
+These primarily include Bavaria and Baden-Württemberg as well as southern Hesse, south-eastern Thuringia and Saxony.

-There are also individual risk areas in central Hesse (Marburg-Biedenkopf district), Saarland (Saar-Pfalz district) and Rhineland-Palatinate (Birkenfeld district), the RKI reported.
-The district of Emsland is now the first district in Lower Saxony to be classified as critical.
+In addition, there are also individual risk areas in Central Hessen (Marburg-Biedenkopf district), Saarland (Saar-Pfalz district) and Rhineland-Palatinate (Birkenfeld district), reports the RKI.
+The district of Emsland has now also become the first district in Lower Saxony to be assessed as critical.
 However, isolated cases of TBE have also been observed in federal states without TBE risk areas.
-TBE is also found in Austria, Slovenia, Slovakia, Poland and the Baltic States.
+TBE can also be found in Austria, Slovenia, Slovakia, Poland and the Baltic states.

 TBE vaccination: yes or no?